Buylabs-LLC/dutylogs/README.md

 1) Unzip into a empty directory of your choice
 2) Open up a Terminal and type "npm i"
+3) Configure the config.json file
-3) After now type "npm start" and Done!
+4) After now type "npm start"
+Done!